-Sendgrid, a prominent cloud-based email delivery platform is used in the web application to ensure a reliable email deliverability rate for your sales and marketing emails
+The web application ensures a reliable email deliverability rate for your sales and marketing emails.
+Here's how:

 Blacklist check - Most mailbox providers (e.g., Yahoo!
 Mail, Outlook.com, Gmail, AOL Mail, Po box) look to an anti-spam database for blacklisted IP addresses that send out spam emails.
 That’s how an email is instinctively marked as spam.
 Our engineers monitor the web application's IPs continuously from getting Blacklisted by anti-spam.